microsoft/msmarco/Datasets.md

 ### Use of external information

 IMPORTANT NOTE: You are allowed to use external information while developing your runs.
-However, it is prohibited to use any datasets from msmarco.org in your submission except those listed below.
+However, it is prohibited to use any datasets from msmarco.org in your submission except those listed above.
 The original MS MARCO question-answering dataset reveals minor details of how the dataset was constructed that would not be available in a real-world search engine; hence, should be avoided.

 {% include_relative Notice.md %}